Creamy Smoked Salmon Pasta – Ready in 20 Minutes!

 - Storage: Let it cool to room temperature, then transfer it to an airtight container.
 Pop it in the fridge for up to 3 days.

-- Reheating: Pop it in a warm skillet, adding a splash of water, cream, milk, or broth to loosen the sauce.
+- Reheating: Pop it in a warm skillet and add a splash of water, cream, milk, or broth to loosen the sauce.
 Stir it gently until it’s warmed up.

 - Freezer: I don’t recommend freezing this recipe – cream-based sauces can become grainy after being frozen and reheated.